davidroeca/web-app-orchestration-talk/talk/talk.rst

     curl -X GET http://localhost:5000/api/hello

 .. note::
-    * I start the api and make the simple request he documented in the README
+    * I start the api and make the simple request she documented in the README

 ----